 Manuscripts following standard format should include introduction, methods, results, and discussion sections.
 While other formats are acceptable, the editors encourage the use of standard format.
-Please do note type in all capital letters (headings, Fig., Table, and authors names in the Literature Cited section).

 Introduction.
 The introduction typically states the significance of the topic and reviews prior research.

 Methods.
 This section should clearly state where, when, and how research was carried out.
 Include sample sizes.
 Protocols designed by other investigators must be properly cited.
 Research materials and their manufacturers should be listed.
 The reader must be able to replicate the methods of the author(s).